beacloudgenius/TheDataSeminar/Week-03/exercises/mariadb-replication-sync/README.md

 ansible-galaxy install -r requirements.yaml --force

 ansible all -m ping
-ansible all -a "apt-get update" ansible all -a "apt-get install ufw -y" ansible all -a "ufw status" ansible all -a "ufw allow 3306,4567,4568,4444/tcp" ansible all -a "ufw allow 4567/udp" ansible all -a "ufw status" ansible all -a "ufw allow ssh" ansible all -a "ufw show added" ansible all -a "ufw --force enable" ansible all -m ping
+ansible all -a "sudo apt-get update" ansible all -a "sudo apt-get install ufw -y" ansible all -a "sudo ufw status" ansible all -a "sudo ufw allow 3306,4567,4568,4444/tcp" ansible all -a "sudo ufw allow 4567/udp" ansible all -a "sudo ufw status" ansible all -a "sudo ufw allow ssh" ansible all -a "sudo ufw show added" ansible all -a "sudo ufw --force enable" ansible all -m ping

 ansible-playbook main.yaml